-(Note Bath Trams fully supports buses for lower density routes, but believes for high density routes, both within Bath and connection Bath to Bristol and other centers steel wheeled trams are far superior)
+(Note: Bath Trams fully supports buses for lower density routes, they are an essential part of an integrated transport system, but believes for high density routes, such as within Bath and connecting Bath to Bristol and other demand centers steel wheeled trams are far superior)

 Dear Bath Chronicle,

 I attended the recent full day Bath Tram conference and the prominence to which you gave Sir Peter Hendy’s essentially pro bus and anti-tram views was drawn to my attention.

 Here is a summary of what I am hearing about bus services and busways:-

 - Relatively few busways are being built anywhere in the world; and Britain is possibly the only country in the developed world that still believes that building new busways is a good idea.